I’m not fat anymore!

 - Eat 6 balanced meals every day about 2.5-3 hours apart.
-Have a handful of protein like a chicken breast, a handful of quality carbohydrates like quinoa, and as much veggies as you like.
+Have a handful of protein like a chicken breast, a handful of quality carbohydrates like quinoa, and as many veggies as you like.
 Drink lots of water.
 If you want to mix up foods and not be so “plain”, then track your calories using a variety of apps.
 Make sure your macros (protein, carbs, fat) are balanced properly.

 - One day a week (I chose Sundays) you can eat whatever you want and rest.
 I usually had waffles with maple syrup, ice cream, pizza, and so forth.
 This helps to make your body realize it’s not starving and also encourages you to eat healthy for the remaining 6 days.
 Of course, after awhile you will notice most cravings for bad food disappear once you start eating the good stuff.

 For more info, check out Body-for-Life which is the plan I followed for 12 weeks.
 I have been thinking of putting together an easy recipe book for these 6 meals if anyone is interested.
 Just let me know via email and if it’s wanted, I’ll make one.

 The best advice is to stick with it!
 If it’s your first time doing a routine, almost any program will work for you.
 You just need to stick with it.
 Don’t weigh yourself every day.
 Do it once a month or every 2 weeks.
 When you weigh yourself every day, it’s almost impossible to really know what’s going on.
 You might just have more water in you one day and be heavier.
 Maybe you lost 3 pounds of fat but gained 4 pounds of muscle.
 The true test will be with the body fat measurement which I highly recommend doing before and after a fitness program.
 I also recommend taking photos.
 My only regret is not having professional photos taken at the end, which would have highlighted my gains much more.
 I’m terrible at taking notes but it’s strongly encouraged since it mentally keeps you on track.